bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+> RDBMS is simply one of various types of database management systems (a relational database management system); whereas, SQL is a language (structured query language) for interacting with the data stored withing a database management system.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+> Tables must contain a primary key so that each entry can be uniquly identified for later query operations, or manipulation.
+If one cannot CREATE/READ/UPDATE/DESTROY a particular record, there is little point in the existence of the database.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+> The foreign key is the name given to a table column in one table that references the primary key on another table.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+> Joins are needed in order to relate to tables with "many to many" relationship between their data.

 ## Project Set Up